Consensys/quorum-terraform/README.md

 - rpcnode
 - n nodes

+The keys for the various nodes can be found under `ibft-4-validators/files/besu-ibft/` Please modify with as many nodes you would like to provision and increase the count in `variables.tf`

 The monitoring instances are provisioned with prometheus and will automatically pull in metrics for any nodes deployed in their respective networks.
 Credentials are provisioned via an instance IAM role.
 Grafana credentials are admin/Password1 - please login and change this, we suggest using an OAuth mechanism like Google.